 What were Chinook homes like in the past?

-The Chinooks lived in coastal villages of rectangular cedar-plank houses with bark roofs.
+The Chinooks lived in coastal villages of rectangular cedar-plank houses.
 Usually these houses were large (up to 70 feet long) and

 each one housed an entire extended family.